-8.7 Capacity Development
+7.7 Capacity Development

-Note 1: Provisions for the implementation of capacity development in WIGOS are provided in section 2.7 of this Manual.
+Note 1: Provisions for the implementation of capacity development in WIGOS are provided in section 2.7.

 Note 2: Whatever the level of technical sophistication of a data-collection authority, the quality of its staff remains its most valuable resource.